 - The dough will be sticky when you are done mixing it.
 Add just enough flour to be able to handle the dough.
 It should still be tacky while you knead it.

 - You won’t need to knead the dough long.
 Just work it a minute or two so that the dough is smooth and elastic.

 - Divide the dough into dough balls…smaller balls for tacos and larger balls for burritos.
 Cover the dough balls with a damp towel for about 15 minutes.
 This allows the dough to rest and will give the tortillas a delicious texture!

 - Lastly, cook the tortillas.
+Traditionally tortillas are made in a comal which is a flat cast iron skillet.
+(Find them here.)
+Cast iron works great but you can also use any skillet.
 They only take a total of 30-40 seconds in a hot skillet.
 Be sure the skillet is preheated so the tortillas don’t stick.
 About 15-20 seconds on each side is all you’ll need!

 - Wrap the tortillas in damp paper towels as soon as they are done cooking.
 This is so the tortillas don’t dry out.
 If you want soft tortillas, don’t skip that step!